GarrettMcQuigg/Dynasty/README.md

-### My application is designed to be a visual representation for my friend group's fantasy football league
+### Application is designed to be a visual representation for my friend group's fantasy football league

 ### API = https://docs.sleeper.com/